sekyurra/studium/docs/guides/crafters/leveling/macros.md

 ## Levels 50-56

 :::info
-Each collectable turned in for this tier will reward 54 White Crafters' Scrips.
+Each collectable turned in for this tier will reward 54 White Crafters' Scrips, except for level 56 and 58.
+The gear at these levels makes it impossible to reach tier 3 with macros.
 :::

 <hr />